mitsuoxv/blog-source/content/post/2019-04-25-yellen-dashboard.md

   - R
 ---

-As a statics learner, I hate time series data, because it requires me to take more caution, like stationarity, than cross sectional data.
-As an R learner, I also hate time series data, because I have to learn other packages than tidyverse.
+As a statistics learner, I hate time series data, because it requires me to take more caution, like stationarity, than cross sectional data.
+As a R learner, I also hate time series data, because I have to learn other packages than tidyverse.
 As most economic data are time series, I have to find some way.

 Then I have found [tidyquant package](https://cran.r-project.org/web/packages/tidyquant/vignettes/TQ02-quant-integrations-in-tidyquant.html).
 I am attracted by the function to download economic data from [FRED](https://fred.stlouisfed.org/), and the concept of long format data frame with 3 columns, "date", "symbol" and "price".